ShreyasAnalyst/-1---Danny-s-Diner/README.md

 </ul>

-<li><h5>In the first week after a customer joins the program (including their join date) they earn 2x points on all items, not just sushi how many points do customer A and B have at the end of January?</h5></li>
+<li><h5>10.
+In the first week after a customer joins the program (including their join date) they earn 2x points on all items, not just sushi how many points do customer A and B have at the end of January?</h5></li>

 ```sql
 SELECT